dani007200964/Viking-Skull-Lamp/docs/markdown_pages/software_guide.md

 __2.__ Open VS Code and install the PlatformIO extension.

 __3.__ Download the latest [release](https://github.com/dani007200964/Viking-Skull-Lamp/releases)
-from the Viking Skull Lamp repository and unpack it to somewhere on your machine.
+from the Viking Skull Lamp repository and unpack it somewhere on your machine.

 __4.__ Open VS Code and follow the steps below.